ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Quarterly Data Health and Security Audit.md

     <details>

-     Check “roles and policies” section under settings in Sisense.
-Check if 2FA is marked dash(--) for any user.
-If dash is marked for any user then 2FA is disabled.
+     * [ ] Check “roles and policies” section under settings in Sisense.
+If 2FA is marked dash (--) for any user then two factor authentication is disabled.